The constraints of post-quantum classical gravity: Deriving constraints in post-quantum theories of Gravity

-and one can verify if the first moments of the Kramers-Moyal expansion are to give GR then we know that this will not identically be zero.
-One might hope that one could include it in the Hamiltonian constraint, but since it comes with different smearing functions to the (would be) Hamiltonian constraint in the first two lines of \eqref{eq: fullham}, we must either place a restriction on the lapse and shift, or Equation \eqref{eq: maybe another constraint} must be imposed as a separate constraint, which would appear to be over-constraining the system.
 We also see that there are offending terms of the form $D_b(C_H^{ab} \cqstate)$, these are interesting since we do not get these in pure GR; the matter part of the momentum constraint contains no metric degrees of freedom.
 It is worth noting that we get these violating terms even in classical analogues of the CQ theory.
 To be precise, one can ask the question: can one have a Markovian master equation on the phase space of GR which contains noise and is gauge invariant?
-For example, one can study a Fokker-Plank type equation which is linear in the lapse and shift and apply the same arguments as outlined in section \ref{sec: dirac} to derive a momentum constraint, which must then be preserved in time.
-In doing so, we find violating terms of the form $D_b(C^{ab} \cqstate)$.
-We discuss this further in simple classical toy models, where one can study this violation more explicitly \cite{UCL-limitingcases2}.
+For example, one can study a Fokker-Planck type equation which is linear in the lapse and shift and apply the same arguments as outlined in section \ref{sec: dirac} to derive a momentum constraint, which must then be preserved in time.
+In doing so, we still find violating terms of the form $D_b(C^{ab} \cqstate)$.
+We hope to discuss this further in simple classical toy models, where one can study this violation more explicitly.